Actipro/Avalonia-Controls/Documentation/topics/fundamentals/user-prompt/display-and-results.md

 ```
 }

+@if (avalonia) {
+> [!WARNING]
+> The Linux operating system may not optimally support resizable prompts in all scenarios.
+Prompts with expandable content, for example, will grow in height when expanded but will not shrink when collapsed.
+Additionally, [ChromedDecorations](xref:@ActiproUIRoot.Controls.ChromedDecorations) cannot be used on Linux since it will remove the window borders used for resizing.
+}

 ## Configuring and Evaluating Results

 The [UserPromptControl](xref:@ActiproUIRoot.Controls.UserPromptControl).[Result](xref:@ActiproUIRoot.Controls.UserPromptControl.Result) property is used to read or write the user's response to a prompt and is typically only used when working with custom buttons.